What happens when you take a brand new Instagram account, decide on a rapid growth strategy for it, and look at the results?

 What could I have done differently?
 Lots.
 For a start, I could have created all my content in advance and then used a 3rd party platform to schedule the content.
 I’m not sure why I didn’t do this, because it’s something I’ve done for years with Twitter and Facebook.
 But it’s definitely something I’d do in the future.
 After lots of research, I’ve found these tools:

-- Instamate (that’s the one I currently use.
+- Instamate (update: 2019 – Now StoryMate – which is even better than the original product!) (that’s the one I currently use.
 Full disclaimer: it’s also an affiliate link)

 So I’d definitely recommend creating at least 50 posts in advance.
 Not only is this going to save you time later, it’s also going to help you stay consistent with your posting.
 And posting content consistently is one of the biggest ways to increase your following.
 Every time I posted a new piece of content, at a guess (I didn’t monitor it closely) I would say I got about a dozen new followers very quickly (I’d also get new subscribers).
 If you are posting 5 times a day, that adds up fast.